zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-instantiable-pallets.md

 _ There's gotta be a better way than re-writing the same pallet twice..._

+> **Note**: this is based on FRAME v1 macros.

 ## Goal

 Learn how to configure instantiable pallets.

 ## Use cases

-- Token chain hosts two independent cryptocurrencies.
+- A token chain hosts two independent cryptocurrencies.
 - Governance has two (or more) houses which act similarly internally.
 - A social network chain that maintains different treasuries.

 ## Overview

 The premise of instantiable pallets is to provide separate storage items for a runtime that contains more than one reference to the same pallet.
-Using instantiable pallets is useful in cases where you may need to reuse the logic provided by a single pallet.
+This can be useful in cases where you may need to reuse the logic provided by a single pallet.
 This recipe guides you through how to create two instances of the same pallet and how to configure their capabilities.
-The pallet this guide is using is a simple token minting pallet.

 ## Steps